zantyru/0001-noughts-crosses-inversion/README.md

-This is my first game on Godot Engine v3.0.6.
+Uses Godot Engine v3.0.6.
+I made this game to get familiar with the engine (and for my portfolio).

 # Noughts & crosses and inversion